On this page

 Pick a School

-Armed with the information about types of dental hygiene degrees and schools there are to choose from, prospective students can make an informed decision about the specific program to attend.
-The following checklist is designed to help people consider additional factors as they research the schools they’re interested in.
+Armed with the information about types of dental hygiene degrees and schools there are to choose from, you should feel more confident about making an informed decision about the specific program you want to attend.
+The following checklist is designed to help you consider additional factors as you research the schools you’re interested in.

 - Is the school accredited by the Commission on Dental Accreditation (CODA)?